 This solicitation offers funding to incorporate or expand restorative justice practices and approaches in New York City.
+As such, applicants must operate in New York City.

 Applicants may already be doing restorative justice work and seeking to expand or adapt it; or applicants may be new to restorative justice work and seeking to incorporate it into their practice for the first time.